Gagniuc/PC-World/README.md

 </div>

-The page identifies itself as **PC World Web Server** and **Inter Server v1.0 beta**.
-It exposes the software catalog through an HTML interface containing a category selector, a list of programs, a description field and the capture associated with the selected entry.
 In the example, **Imperial Glory** is selected and its image and textual description are displayed in the browser.
 This is significant because the HTTP server reused the same content model already employed by the local CD application.
 Program names, descriptions and presentation images were not restricted to the native VB6 shell.
 The same material could also be presented through HTML and delivered to another browser over the network.
 The two access paths can be summarized as follows:

 <div align="center">